 Joined the Raiders as an unrestricted free agent this past offseason...Has started all 16 games in four of his seven NFL seasons...
-Owns 10 career interceptions.
+Owns 11 career interceptions...Registered his first interception as a Raiders in Week 3.

 S 27 Reggie Nelson 5-11 210 10th season